 This tip is about breaking down the barriers to use.
 Not having the program open at all times is a significant barrier to you using it when you should be.

 Tip 3: Sync your CRM with your Email Service

-Ok, so the last tip was a pretty basic one about keeping your CRM open, so that you can access it and update notes as needed with less obstacles.
+Ok, so the last tip was a pretty basic one about keeping your CRM open, so that you can access it and update notes as needed with fewer obstacles.

-This tip however is a little more advanced, with the benefit of reducing the amount of times that you need to scroll into your CRM and manually type something in.
+This tip however is a little more advanced, with the benefit of reducing the number of times that you need to scroll into your CRM and manually type something in.

-You probably realise that your CRM should be the main place for you to record all the touch points you have with your leads and customers, one of which is certainly emails.
+You probably realize that your CRM should be the main place for you to record all the touchpoints you have with your leads and customers, one of which is certainly emails.

 Depending on the CRM that you are using, you should have the opportunity to sync your emails with your CRM, so that when you send a contact an email it is already in the CRM profile for them.